How to use Red Hat (RHEL8) as a Linux VM host

 • Make Sure your VM Host has the relevant hardware to run a virtual machine.

-• Deploy guest VM using resources only required to do the intended job – it’s very easy to over-provision a VM and waste resources.
+• Deploy a guest VM using only the resources required to do the intended job—it’s very easy to overprovision a VM and waste resources.

 • Consider the I/O impact of the virtual machine on the host resources.